PISAresearch/metamask-comp/README.md

 - *Invalidate transactions:* We can invalidate transactions by simply re-using the nonce1 & nonce2 for another meta-transaction.

 Problems:
-- *Constant and high storage cost:* Two unit for an additional concurrent transaction.
+- *Constant but high storage cost:* Two unit for an additional concurrent transaction.

 [Check the detailed writeup alongside the contract implementation.](https://github.com/PISAresearch/metamask-comp/tree/master/src/contracts/MultiNonceMetaTransaction)